danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 ### When Good Prompts Go Bad

-Miranda stared at her screen, eyebrows knitting together as she sifted through yet another batch of Razorbeam's training documents.
+Eleanor stared at her screen, eyebrows knitting together as she sifted through yet another batch of Razorbeam's training documents.
 The files had slowly morphed into a collection of inside jokes, cryptic references, and memes... all apparently "very funny" to someone but utterly baffling to the rest of the team.
 The previous Tuesday, they had asked ChatGPT to streamline the documents, but what they got back was a blend of cybersecurity fundamentals and "dad jokes" about firewalls that would have made even the office spider-bot, Greg, roll its multitude of eyes.

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Revise these training documents for clarity and professionalism, making sure to remove any unclear references or inappropriate humor."

 > **WHAT SHE GOT:**
 > "Why did the firewall refuse to dance?
 Because it couldn't find a good port!
 Remember, folks, always keep intruders at bay!
 LOL!"

 "Is this what we've succumbed to?"
-Violetta mused, shaking her head, "We need to clarify our prompts, Miranda.
+Miranda mused, shaking her head, "We need to clarify our prompts, Eleanor.
 I think our instructions were... a little vague."
-Miranda's furrow deepened.
+Eleanor's furrow deepened.

 Across the floor, DriftLoaf's dubbed "lovebot," programmed by Benji--a charming but chaotic developer--was on its own misguided adventure.
 Primed with the task of providing customer support, it somehow transformed into a romantic poet.
 Now, it was writing love sonnets directed at Greg, the CFO, who--bless him--was distinctly unromantic.